CloudWithChris/cloudwithchris.com/content/blog/approaching-resilience-in-azure-solutions.md

 Q: Why is it that important?\
 A: Your solution is entirely dependent upon another vendor.
 Therefore, you need to be clear about the purpose and requirements of your system, so that you can design it a way that will function as you expect, in the domain of the vendor's services.

 Context is key.
-Remember your non-functional requirements.
+Remember your non-functional requirements
 ----------------------------------------------------------

 How comfortable are you with your non-functional requirements?
 When I say comfortable, I mean could you explain them to me?